We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Gum disease starts when plaque builds up under and along the gum line.
 Plaque is a sticky film-like substance that’s filled with bacteria.
 It can cause infections that hurt the gum and bone, leading to gum disease and tooth decay.
 Plaque also can cause gingivitis, the earliest stage of gum disease.
-Gingivitis causes your gums to become inflamed, tender, red, or swollen, and prone to bleeding.
-Fortunately, since the bone and tissue holding the teeth in place aren’t impacted, this damage is reversible.
+Gingivitis causes your gums to become:

-You can also get periodontitis, an advanced form of gum disease, which impacts the bones that hold your teeth in place.
+You can also develop periodontitis, an advanced form of gum disease.
+Periodontitis impacts the bones that hold your teeth in place.
 Left untreated, it can ruin the gums, bones, and tissues connected to your teeth.

-The final stage of gum disease is advanced periodontitis, where the fibers and bone supporting your teeth are destroyed.
+The final stage of gum disease is advanced periodontitis.
+This is when the fibers and bone supporting your teeth are destroyed.
 It can impact your bite, and teeth may need to be removed.